 10. Palpitations, Heart Attacks, Heart Failure, or Cardiac Arrest

-Most forms of heart disease have been linked with magnesium deficiency.
+Most forms of heart disease are linked to magnesium deficiency.
 This mineral is critical to optimal cardiac function.

 11. Thyroid Problems

-Thyroid problems are very common in the U.S. Research suggests that many thyroid issues can be traced back to a magnesium deficiency.
+Thyroid problems are widespread in the U.S. Research suggests that many thyroid issues may be due to magnesium deficiency.

-An often overlooked cause of cancer is magnesium deficiency.
+Cancer may be a wake-up call that magnesium levels are low.
 Magnesium is a critical nutrient for many DNA repair mechanisms.
 As new cancer cells are created every day in your body, you need your DNA repair mechanism functioning optimally.

 Magnesium in Our Water